Independence property of the Busemann function in exactly solvable KPZ models: Introduction

-The study of universality is of paramount importance in the field of probability and statistics.
-It refers to a remarkable phenomenon observed in many growth models and interfaces, where diverse systems with different underlying microscopic details exhibit universal macroscopic behavior.
-One of the most straightforward examples of this is represented by the sum of independent and identically distributed (i.i.d.) random variables.
-When the second moment of these variables is finite, the large-scale behavior of the centered sum becomes independent of the specific distribution of the individual summands, as described by the \textit{central limit theorem} (CLT).
+The exploration of universality is at the core of probability and statistics.
+It refers to a remarkable phenomenon observed in many random growths, where diverse systems with different underlying microscopic details exhibit universal macroscopic behavior.
+One classic example illustrating universality is the \textit{central limit theorem} (CLT), which states that the large-scale behavior of the centered sum becomes independent of the specific distribution of the individual summands.
+With the fluctuation exponent $1/2$ and the Gaussian distribution as the scaling law, this is often referred to as the \textit{Gaussian universality class}.

-Since the seminal work by Kardar, Parisi, and Zhang (KPZ) in 1986 \cite{Kar-Par-Zha-86}, an important objective of recent research in probability theory has been to demonstrate that a very different universal behavior arises in a wide class of stochastic models with spatial dependence.
-Extensive computer simulations, non-rigorous physical arguments, and laboratory experiments have all suggested that the KPZ universality class is extremely rich.
-It includes percolation models, directed polymers, interacting particle systems, random tilings, and stochastic partial differential equations.
-Thus, by studying the KPZ universality class, we should gain a unifying framework that enables us to comprehend a wide range of phenomena across different probabilistic models.
-However, demonstrating that a model belonging to the KPZ universality, meaning proving a statement similar to the CLT, has remained to be an exceedingly challenging task.
+Just as coin tosses led to the CLT, based on physical experiments, Kardar, Parisi, and Zhang (KPZ) predicted another strikingly different universality class in 1986 \cite{Kar-Par-Zha-86}.
+This new universal behavior was anticipated to emerge across a wide range of stochastic models with spatial dependence.
+Extensive computer simulations and empirical laboratory experiments have collectively suggested that the \textit{KPZ universality class} is extremely rich.
+It encompasses percolation models, directed polymers, interacting particle systems, random tilings, stochastic partial differential equations, and more.
+Hence, studying the KPZ universality offers a unifying framework that enables one to comprehend a wide range of phenomena across different probabilistic models.
+However, demonstrating that a model belonging to the KPZ universality class, meaning proving a statement similar to the CLT, has remained an exceedingly challenging task.

 Although the questions of universality remain out of reach, there are several \textit{exactly solvable KPZ models} which can be rigorously analyzed.
 The term ``exactly solvable models" refers to instances where specific probability distributions are employed within the models, enabling precise calculations.
 The idea of selecting specialized weights that facilitate calculational insights has been a recurring theme throughout history.
 A notable instance of this is found in a particular version of the CLT, which was initially established in the 1700s for the scenario where the summands consist of i.i.d.~Bernoulli random variables.
 By utilizing Stirling's formula, it became feasible to formulate the binomial density and then take the limit as $n$ grew large, ultimately yielding an explicit formula which is now known as the Gaussian distribution.
 This strategic choice of weights, adhering to the Bernoulli distribution, transformed the i.i.d. sum into an exactly solvable model.
 This historical progression underscores the significance of exploiting exactly solvable models to unveil deep probabilistic insights.